What to Wear in Chicago: A Visitor’s Guide For Every Season

 Chicago temperatures are 10-15 degrees colder at the lakefront compared to further inland.

 In general, the warm season in Chicago is spring, the hot season is summer, the cool season is fall, and the cold weather is in winter.

 Being that Chicago is a walkable city and that you will spend a lot of time outdoors no matter when you visit, it is important that your Chicago outfits always reflect the day’s predicted weather.

 If you’re wondering what to wear in Chicago today, here are our overall year-round tips:

 - No matter what season it is, your travel wardrobe should always include layers when packing for Chicago.
 Mornings and evenings are cool and there is almost always a chilly breeze off of the lake.

 - Always wear comfortable walking shoes when touring Chicago.
 Opt for good support over fashion.

-- In terms of how do people dress in Chicago, Chicago tourists dress comfortable and casual.
-Similar to being a tourist in other big cities like New York, there is no need for your Chicago outfifts to be fancy.
+- In terms of how do people dress in Chicago, Chicago tourists dress comfortably and casually.
+Similar to being a tourist in other big cities like New York, there is no need for your Chicago outfits to be fancy.

 What to Wear in Chicago in Spring